Non-Resident Swiss Company Formation — Zug

 Open a Swiss Company

 You don’t need to live in Switzerland to own a Swiss company.
 But Swiss law requires at least one locally-resident director.
-Virtual Office Zug solves both challenges: a registered Zug address and a Swiss-resident director, so you can incorporate from anywhere in the world.
+VOZ solves both: a registered Zug address and a qualified Swiss director — so you can incorporate fully remotely.

 The Non-Resident Challenge